hmcts/wa-performance/README.md

 ## Pre-test criteria:

 * The file WA_TasksToCancel.csv consumes 40 rows per test - ensure the first 40 have been deleted from the prior test run before running another test
-* The file WA_R2Cases.csv consumes 600 rows per test - as above, delete the first 600 before starting another test run
+* The file IACCaseData.csv consumes 750 rows per test - as above, delete the first 750 before starting another test run
 * Ensure the CCD Gateway Client Secret is defined in application.conf